rothos/protocol_1/index.md

 ##### Figure or dont

 Work on figuring something out.
-Or, do something besides, do you anything besides, figuring something out
+Or, do something besides, do anything besides, figuring something out

 ##### Do something without asking permission